HildrRipple/AgentSociety/docs/06-use-case/01-polarization.md

 #### Add Init-Functions to Your Workflow

-To use these functions, you need to add them with `ExpConfig.SetWorkFlow`.
-Here's an example from the control group experiment:
+To use these functions, you need to add them in your config file.

 ```python
 WorkflowStepConfig(